Review & Install Video

 So if you're looking to add a little bit of additional clearance for more uptravel on your two-door or four-door JK, I would definitely recommend taking a look at these Bushwacker Flat Fender Flares.
 So that's my review of the Bushwacker Flat Style Flare Kit, fitting all 2007 to 2016 JKs, that you can find right here at ExtremeTerrain.com.

-The Bushwacker Flat Style Flare Kit comes with a LED side market light on each one of the fender flares.
+LED Side Marker Light.
+The Bushwacker Flat Style Flare Kit comes with a LED side marker light on each one of the fender flares.
 You can improve visibility of yourself and the area around you when you attempt to make turns.
-Each light will provide you with the dame function as your factory setup.
+Each light will provide you with the same function as your factory setup.

 - What's in the Box